mandaluzr/mandaluzr/README.md

   - Exploring about Flutter and its benefits.
   - Exploring about AI and chatbots.
   - Styling with Tailwind CSS to create modern and responsive user interfaces.
-  - Learning how to wrtire proper RFCs. ("Request For Comments" -> Documents where we request for comments about some future idea to develop and it's architecture among other things).
+  - Learning how to write proper RFCs. ("Request For Comments" -> Documents where we request for comments about some future idea to develop and it's architecture among other things).

  ## 🏆 Achievements